Advisor: Prof. Dr. Eduardo Guerra (unibz) [eduardo.guerra@unibz.it]

 Co-advisor: MSc.
 João Francisco Lino Daniel (unibz) [joao.daniel@alumni.usp.br]

-The concept of building application with a set of loosely coupled services emerged in 1997 on IBM's Enterprise Java Bean (EJB).
-But was only with the REST APIs grow at early 2010s that microservice were popularized as an established architecture for large systems that requires fast pace growth, continuous integration and scalability.
+The concept of building applications with a set of loosely coupled services emerged in 1997 on IBM's Enterprise Java Bean (EJB).
+But it was only with the REST APIs grow at early 2010s that microservice were popularized as an established architecture for large systems that requires fast pace growth, continuous integration and scalability.

 As a recent software architecture style, there is a lack of formal knowledge and experimentation in some areas, such as around its patterns and their API interfaces, inter-service communication and data management.